01-edu/public/subjects/atm-management-system/README.md

 ### Bonus

-As bonus you can add a verification to the field **Transfer owner**.
+As a bonus you can add a verification to the field **Transfer owner**.
 Every time a user transfers ownership of an account the other user who received the account can be alerted that he or she received an account from someone instantly.
-Example: if you have two terminals opened logged with two different users, and one send the account to the other user, the user who received the account should be instantly notified.
+Example: if you have two terminals opened logged in with two different users, and one sends the account to the other user, the user who received the account should be instantly notified.
 One of the ways of doing this is by using pipes and child processes (communication between processes).